auroralaboratories/corona-api/message-bus.md

 By convention, the vast majority of events on the message bus will have one or more _tags_ associated with them.
 Your client can register _filters_ with the server to select only a subset of messages that you are interested in.
 The following rules describe how tags will behave.

-* If the client's has _not_ set any filter tags, it will receive all messages.
+* If the client has _not_ set any filter tags, it will receive all messages.
 * If the client has set filter tags, it will only receive messages whose tags are a subset of the client's filter.
 * If the `"global"` field is `true` on a message, the client will receive that message regardless of filter status.